Blue screen of death: Earlier versions (NT, 2000, XP, Vista, 7)

 With the release of Windows XP, the layout of the BSoD was slightly altered, which would remain in use for subsequent versions of Windows until Windows 8.
-Specifically, the hexadecimal error number and the four parameters were moved to the bottom of the screen after the four paragraphs under the label "Technical information:", and the error screens also began with the following infamous message:
+Specifically, the hexadecimal error number and the four parameters were moved to the bottom of the screen after the four paragraphs under the label "Technical information:".
+References to Windows 2000 were shortened to simply say Windows, and the message about referring the user to the Getting Started manual for troubleshooting BSoDs (referred to as "stop errors") was also removed.
+The error screens also began with the now-infamous message: